China Bohai Leasing approves deal to buy 70 Airbus aircraft

 Shares in the Tianjin-based aircraft leasing firm were suspended pending the announcement, and will resume trading on Tuesday.

-This month, BOC Aviation, the aircraft leasing arm of the Bank of China (601988.SS), ordered 43 planes from Airbus, including 36 A320 CEO and seven A320 NEO models.
+This month, BOC Aviation, the aircraft leasing arm of the Bank of China, ordered 43 planes from Airbus, including 36 A320 CEO and seven A320 NEO models.

 Reporting by David Stanway; editing by Jason Neely